connectivecpp/chops-net-ip/doc/net_ip.md

 - IO state change customization - steps to perform when:
   - A connection or network endpoint goes down, whether by error or by graceful close.
   - A connection or network endpoint becomes available.

+### State Change Customization Point

+The state change callback interface is consistent across all protocol types and provides:

+- IO object
+  - If initially created, application then stores and uses this object (to start processing, then sending data)
+  - If already created, an error has typically occurred and this identifies which IO object had the error
+  - May be an empty reference (i.e. empty `std::weak_ptr`) to signify IO object can gone away (count will be zero)
+- Error code
+  - An initial creation of an IO object implies a non-error (i.e. "success") code
+- Count of active IO objects
+  - This provides an easy way to change a "connected" state, as well as additional information for TCP acceptors (i.e. number of active connections)

+### TCP Message Frame Customization Point

+A message frame customization point provides logic that determines when a message beings and ends.
+Typically a header is decoded which then determines the following message body len.
+This may be a complicated process with nested levels of header and body decoding.

+Not all TCP applications need message framing logic.
+For example, many Internet protocols define a message delimeter at the end of a stream of bytes (e.g. a `newline` or similar sequence of bytes).
+Chops Net IP allows this alternative for message framing.

+A non-trivial amount of decoding may be needed for message framing.
+For this reason the message frame function object is passed along as part of the message handling callback (as well as the incoming byte buffer).
+This gives the application flexibility so that it can use either the incoming byte buffer or the message frame object (or parts of both).

+### Message Handling Customization Point

+A message handling callback interface is consistent across all protocol types.
+There are are two varieties, since a TCP message frame may or may not be present.

+The incoming byte buffer is always provided.

 ## Library Implementation Design Considerations